David Rowley: Penang

 On 13 January 2021, Rowley signed with newly promoted Malaysia Super League side Penang.
 Rowley scored on his debut against Kuala Lumpur in the 29th minute and the team went on to win 1 nil.
 Rowley managed 25 appearances and 3 goals in all competitions helping Penang to achieve 3rd place in the Super League.
 It was also the best result for a newly promoted team ever in the Malaysian Super League.

 Sri Pahang

 In 2022, Rowley completed a move to Malaysia Super League side Sri Pahang.
 He finished the season with 18 league appearances and 6 goals.

 Personal life

-Rowley was born in Australia to an Australian father and Malaysian Chinese mother from Tanjong Keling, Malacca.
+Rowley was born in Australia to an Australian father and Malaysian Chinese mother.